Links (external links open in a new window)

 Alessandro Pianon was born in Venice, Italy in 1931 where he died in 1984.
 He studied architecture at the Venice University.
 In 1956 he worked at Vistosi‘s, designing its logo.
 In 1962 he opened his own design studio.

-Alessandro Pianon designed this light in the late 1950s.
+Alessandro Pianon designed this onion pendant lamp in the late 1950s.
 It was produced for several years.
 It is characteristic of Alessandro’s design vocabulary: simple, geometric shapes and monochrome colours.

-None of these lamps are identical and are all handmade (mouth-blown).
-This light is an early edition.
+None of these pendant lamps are identical and are all handmade (hand blown).
+This lamp is an early edition.
 The 1950s-1960s labels of Vistosi and Murano are present.

 Vistosi was created by Guglielmo Vistosi in Murano in 1945 focusing on lighting.
 After his premature death his sons Gino and Luciano, joined their uncle Oreste in the founding of the Vistosi company.